Rifat-Ahammed/Batch-Size/README.md

   power without exceeding memory capacity.
 - Use empirical testing and validation to find the batch size that offers the best compromise between training speed and model performance.

+Here We used a dataset with a single feature for simplicity, aiming to predict a target variable through linear regression.
+This model will have two parameters: weight and bias , which we'll update using gradient descent.

+The steps are as follows:

+  1. Generate a synthetic dataset.
+  2. Define the model and loss function.
+  3. Implement mini-batch gradient descent.
+  4. Train with different batch sizes and observe the effects.